 The statutory regime: LRHUDA 1993 and the 2024 reforms

-Until the Leasehold and Freehold Reform Act 2024, qualifying flat leaseholders who had owned the flat for at least 2 years could demand a statutory extension under LRHUDA 1993.
-The new lease added 90 years to the existing term and reduced the ground rent to a peppercorn.
-The premium was calculated under Schedule 13 LRHUDA, comprising the freeholder's lost ground rent, any "marriage value" where the existing lease was under 80 years, and compensation for any diminution in value.
+Qualifying flat leaseholders can demand a statutory extension under LRHUDA 1993.
+The new lease adds 90 years to the existing term and reduces the ground rent to a peppercorn.
+The premium is calculated under Schedule 13 LRHUDA, comprising the freeholder's lost ground rent, any "marriage value" where the existing lease is under 80 years, and compensation for any diminution in value.
+Until the Leasehold and Freehold Reform Act 2024, a 2-year qualifying-ownership period also applied; its abolition is the one headline change already in force (January 2025).

 |---|---|---|